 Make 1 Purlwise (m1p)

-Make 1 Purlwise (m1p) is a very useful technique when you’re increasing on the purl side of the fabric.
-By simply purling into the front loop versus the back loop, m1p leans right or left on the knit side of the fabric, imitating the look of the usual knitwise m1R (make 1 right) and m1L (make 1 left).
-(M1L purlwise looks like m1L on the knitside and m1R purlwise looks like M1R on the knit side.)
+Make 1 Purlwise (m1p) is a very useful increase when you’re working on the purl side of the fabric.
+Our Make 1 Purlwise Tutorial shows you how simply purling into the front loop versus the back loop creates a right- or left-leaning increase on the knit side of the fabric, imitating the look of the usual knitwise make 1 right (m1R)and make 1 left (m1L).

-On the purl side of the fabric, the left and right m1p look identical, so if the purl side is the right side of your fabric, choose either one!
+Note that a m1L purlwise looks like m1L on the knitside and m1R purlwise looks like M1R on the knit side… Easy enough!
+On top of that, on the purl side of the fabric, the left and right m1p look identical, so if the purl side is the right side of your fabric, choose either one!

 m1L purlwise (make one left purlwise, worked on the wrong side): With the left needle, pick up the horizontal strand between the last stitch you knit and the one you’re about to knit, bringing the needle from front to back, then purl through back loop of the strand.
 This makes a left-leaning increase on the right, or knit, side of the fabric.